-If you live in one of the following states, you may be eligible for assistance paying your employer health plan premiums.
-The following list of states is current as of January 31, 2017.
-Contact your State for more information on eligibility -
+If you live in one of the following States, you may be eligible for assistance paying your employer health plan premiums.
+The following list of States is current as of July 31, 2017.
+You should contact your State for further information on eligibility